 Sour cream gives the cookie a nice tang, while also providing extra moisture to keep them from drying out as they cook.
 Be sure to use a full-fat sour cream and not a fat free version.
 The baking soda will react with the acid in sour cream, both helping to neutralize the taste of one another, as well as activate the leavening power of baking soda.
 This isn’t enough of a rise alone though, so baking powder gives the cookie the extra oomph it needs in the oven.

-Ingredients for Valentine's Day Sugar Cookies
+🥘 Ingredients for Valentine's Day Sugar Cookies

 You’ll want to start preparing ahead of time to make these cookies, as all the cold ingredients should be at room temperature.
 The heavy cream for the icing, however, can be left cold.

-All-Purpose Flour – I’ve seen these made with cake flour as well, but most people will have all-purpose flour on hand already
+All-Purpose Flour – I’ve seen these made with cake flour as well, but most people will have all-purpose flour on hand already.

 Baking Powder and Soda – As mentioned before, the soda works well with the sour cream, but you’ll want the extra punch from baking powder in the oven for a good rise.

 Corn Starch – Just a little bit added to the flour helps reduce gluten formation and adds to a tender crumb.
-Omit if using cake flour though
+Omit if using cake flour though.

 Unsalted Butter – Bring to room temperature before baking.
-If you only have salted butter, leave out the salt in the recipe
+If you only have salted butter, leave out the salt in the recipe.

 Sugar – Use white, granulated sugar.
-Because these are frosted, I toned down a little on the sweetness in the cookie itself
+Because these are frosted, I toned down a little on the sweetness in the cookie itself.

 Sour Cream – The extra ingredient that keeps the cookie moist and tender.
-Be sure to use the full-fat kind and bring it to room temperature also
+Be sure to use the full-fat kind and bring it to room temperature also.

-Vanilla and Almond Extract – The combination gives a great flavor, but feel free to replace the almond with more vanilla if you’re not a fan
+Vanilla and Almond Extract – The combination gives a great flavor, but feel free to replace the almond with more vanilla if you’re not a fan.

-How to Make Valentine’s Day Sugar Cookies
+🔪 How to Make Soft Sugar Cookies

 Start with cookie ingredients first, as you’ll want to chill the cookie dough in the refrigerator for at least an hour before cooking.